Gurudutt-Goswami/JavaScript-Fundamentals/README.md

 else
 {console.log("B is greater than A")}
 ````
-#### Note: Any type of conditionals is possible like only if statement, multiple if statements, if else statements & if, else if, else (ladder if else statements)
+#### Note : Any type of conditionals is possible like only if statement, multiple if statements, if else statements & if, else if, else (ladder if else statements)

 ### Loops